Serenity Head Spa

 • Low stress (minimal pressure): Monthly for maintenance

-Massage reduces cortisol (your stress hormone) and increases serotonin.
+You see, getting a massage lowers cortisol (your stress hormone) and increases serotonin.

 2. Pain, Injury, or Chronic Conditions

-Suffering from back pain, migraines, arthritis, or sports injuries?
+Are you afflicted with back pain, migraines, arthritis, or sports injuries?

 • Acute pain flare-ups: 2–3 times a week initially